 Execute a Manual Action

 You can manually select actions to remediate indicators.
 The Action Requested column shows the recommended action to remediate an indicator reported by a Host Sensor.
 When you take the requested action, this is categorized as a Manual remediation in the Remediations widget on the TDR Dashboard page.

 The Actions drop-down list tells you how many of the selected indicators each action can apply to.
 You can select one of these actions:

 Mark as externally remediated

 Select this action if you have remediated the threat on the system itself.
-For example, if you have manually removed or ended the file or process specified in the indicator.
+For example, if you have manually removed the file or ended the process specified in the indicator.

 Select this action to make the Host Sensor end the process specified in the indicator.
 This action applies to URL Match, Process, or Host Ransomware Prevention indicators.
 After the Host Sensor identifies the communication port, the Host Sensor ends the process that supports communication to the network port.